Religious and Spiritual Travel

 The relationship between human spirituality and movement is a key theme across world religions.
-In some cases, religious traditions have enshrined the importance of travel in the practice of pilgrimage; in others it is related to missionary activity and congregational worship.
+Many religious traditions have enshrined the importance of travel in the practice of pilgrimage, missionary activity and congregational worship.

 And rising very early in the morning, while it was still dark, he departed and went out to a desolate place, and there he prayed.

 Many religions have a strong concept of pilgrimage as an act of faith or spiritual discipline.
 In some cases this is to reach a particular destination: the Hajj to Mecca in Islam or the pilgrimages to Jerusalem in Christianity, for example.
 It is important to note that these journeys cannot be substituted as travel choices.
 In other cases, attention is drawn to the spiritual and social benefits of the journey itself.

 In proselytizing religions, travel is an important consequence of missionary activity, where believers may be commanded to spread the word of their faith to new peoples and nations.
 In many cases, this travel has been long distance, aided by transport development, and has contributed towards the learning and discovery of new languages.
 On the other hand, the spread of religions competing for new converts across the globe has sometimes contributed to conflict and exploitation.

 Travel for ‘Holy War’